KuroNeko87/zomboid-Scripting/README.md

 4. Navigate to the downloaded `.vsix` file and select it.

 ### **3. Activate the Extension**
-- Open a `.pz` script or any file associated with Project Zomboid modding to activate the extension.
+- Open a `.txt` script or any file associated with Project Zomboid modding to activate the extension.

 ---

 ## How to Use

-1. Open a `.pz` script file in Visual Studio Code.
+1. Open a `.txt` script file in Visual Studio Code.
 2. Syntax highlighting is applied automatically.
 3. Errors like missing commas or unmatched brackets will be highlighted.
 4. Use `Ctrl+Space` for auto-completion suggestions.